DhanushUNL/Summer-Research/README.md

 Also, want to apply the method 1, to all the images and see how it works. ***Question is, how can i evaluate the method?***

 `Maybe` i will Look forward to fit a 3D plane to the surface and analyze the residuals as an alternative approach.

+### How we evaluate?

+The question is, should we need to look at higher lagged differences?
+That means, according to the previous example, it seemed that detected dust spots at lag 20 and 25 are almost appeared to be the same.
+Hence, its reasonable to consider only lag 20, rather than taking the lagged differences at lag 25 or higher.

+Assumption : at higher lags, the diff operator only captures the larger dust spots.

+Idea :

+-   obtain the coordinates of the possible dust particles from the filtered images using the method 1 (discussed earlier) at a certain lag. store them in separate data frames.

+-   Then combine all those coordinates (data frames) of each filtered image (lags, 5, 10,15,20, 25) ——\> use inner_join()

+    -   Calculate the dimension ratio for each data frame such that,

+        $$\text{proportion of coordinates} = \frac{\#\text{ of coordinates in combined data frame}}{\#\text{ of coordinates in lag } i \text{ data frame}}$$

+    -   Can draw a graph and pick the lag by using the elbow method.